 Student Employment may be terminated for unsatisfactory performance, for habitual tardiness, for chronic absenteeism, for failure to follow the rules set by the office or the department where employed, or for any other reason deemed appropriate by the college.

 Work Study FAQs

 Do I have to use the online application system to apply for a Federal Work Study Position?
 Can I turn in a printed or written application form, resume, or cover letter?

 You may only use the online application process to apply for a Work Study Position.
-We will no longer accept paper applications, resumes, or cover letters after August 1, 2012.
-You can attach job specific resumes and documents to your online application for each job you apply to.
+We no longer accept paper applications, resumes, or cover letters.

 The online application requires an email address.
 How do I get one?